Chapter 1 History and Research Methods

 Experimental Research

 In an experiment, researchers manipulate, or cause changes, in the independent variable, and observe or measure any impact of those changes in the dependent variable.
 The independent variable is the one under the experimenter’s control, or the variable that is intentionally altered between groups.
-In the case of Mueller and Oppenheimer’s experiment, the independent variable was whether participants took notes longhand or using a laptop.
+In the case of Professor Padilla’s experiment, the independent variable was whether participants saw a graph that showed deaths per week or cumulative deaths.
 The dependent variable is the variable that is not manipulated at all, or the one where the effect happens.
 One way to help remember this is that the dependent variable “depends” on what happens to the independent variable.
-In our example, the participants’ learning (the dependent variable in this experiment) depends on how the participants take notes (the independent variable).
-Thus, any observed changes or group differences in learning can be attributed to note taking method.
-What Mueller and Oppenheimer found was that the people who took notes longhand learned significantly more from the lectures than those who took notes using a laptop.
-In other words, the note taking method students use causes a difference in learning.
-Do you find this surprising?
+In our example, the participants’ risk perception (the dependent variable in this experiment) depends on the type of data visualization they see (the independent variable).
+Thus, any observed changes or group differences in risk perception can be attributed to data visualization method.
+What Professor Padilla and her colleagues found was that the people who saw a graph with cumulative deaths perceived greater pandemic risks than those that saw a graph that showed deaths per week.
+In other words, the data visualization method causes a difference in risk perception Do you find this surprising?

 But wait!
-Doesn’t learning depend on a lot of different factors—for instance, how intelligent someone is, or how much they already know about a topic?
-How can we accurately conclude that the note taking method causes differences in learning, as in the case of Mueller and Oppenheimer’s experiment?
+Doesn’t risk perception depend on a lot of different factors—for instance, how cautious a person is in general, or how much background knowledge they have?
+How can we accurately conclude that the data visualization method causes differences in risk perception, as in the case of Professor Padilla’s experiment?
 The most important thing about experiments is random assignment.
-Participants don’t get to pick which condition they are in (e.g., participants didn’t choose whether they took notes using a laptop or notebook).
-The experimenter assigns them to a particular condition based on the flip of a coin or the roll of a die or any other random method.
+Participants don’t get to pick which condition they are in (e.g., participants didn’t choose what type of graph they saw).
+The experimenter assigns them to a particular condition based on the flip of a coin or any other random method.
 Why do researchers do this?
 Random assignment makes it so the groups, on average, are similar on all characteristics except what the experimenter manipulates.

-By randomly assigning people to conditions (laptop versus longhand note taking), some people who already have some knowledge about the lecture topics should end up in each condition.
-Likewise, some people who have never heard of the lecture topics should end up in each condition.
+By randomly assigning people to conditions (deaths per week vs. cumulative deaths), some people who are naturally very cautious already should end up in each condition, as should some people who like to take risks.
+Likewise, some people who pay a lot of attention to pandemic news should end up in each condition, as should some people who are less informed.
 As a result, the distribution of all these factors will generally be consistent across the two groups, and this means that on average the two groups will be relatively equivalent on all these factors.
-Random assignment is critical to experimentation because if the only difference between the two groups is the independent variable, we can infer that the independent variable is the cause of any observable difference (e.g., in the amount they learn from the lecture).
+Random assignment is critical to experimentation because if the only difference between the two groups is the independent variable, we can infer that the independent variable is the cause of any observable difference (e.g., in their perception of risk).

 Other considerations